Serenade (ballet): Analysis

 The work can be considered a bridge between his two early works for Sergei Diaghilev and his later, less episodic American works.
 The dance is characterized by two falls, a choreographic allusion to Giselle, but also an element in the Khorumi, a Georgian folk dance which influenced Balanchine.

 While Serenade is one of Balanchine's infamous plotless ballets, many elements of the dance seem to point towards a loose form of a story.
 As dancers came and went during the rehearsal process, Balanchine choreographed their entrances and exits into the piece.
 At the beginning of rehearsals, Balanchine started with seventeen young women, reflected in the opening scene of the ballet.
 The next rehearsal there were only nine women present and then six, so he choreographed the following scenes with those numbers of dancers.
 Male students began to attend the rehearsals and so they were choreographed in, and the late arrival of one woman was also included.
 While plotless, Serenade reflected the ups and downs of choreographing a ballet, and made the humanity of the dancers clear when he choreographed their real-life mistakes into the finished product.

 By achieving this, Balanchine made the ballet very student-friendly: according to City Ballet's Robert Gottlieb, the ballet was formed in such a way “in order to have something to teach the students with—something they could handle yet would stretch their abilities,”.
 The rehearsal process was extensive - according to some sources the students underwent as long as six months of rehearsal before their first performance in 1934 - and included levels of increasingly difficult technique as the ballet went on.
 Starting with a simple gesture phrase, the ballet then explores everything from complex formations to technical elements of partnering in the “Waltzing Girl”, for example.
 Thus, the ballet acted as an important teaching tool that students of all advanced levels could potentially participate in and work up to as a graduation exercise.

 Choreographed to a sweeping Tchaikovsky score and with nods to traditional ballets such as Giselle and Swan Lake, Balanchine also created an atmosphere of yearning and romanticism, aided by the soft blue tutus of the women and dimmed lighting.

-While the piece was first choreographed with students in mind, the American Ballet Theatre is the first ballet company credited with performing it.
+While the piece was first choreographed with students in mind, the American Ballet is the first ballet company credited with performing it.
 Starting in 1935 the company performed Serenade, first for two weeks in New York City and then moving on with a fourteen-week tour of the United States.
 While their early performances were not highly successful, many interpreted this “lack of enthusiasm as an indication of the company’s immaturity,” and ballet's general premature introduction to the United States.